-Once the Verifier has issued the reports to the bond Issuer for the purposes specified in the terms of the engagement, the Verifier should be aware that the Issuer may publically disclose or refer to the report in the bond prospectus or in other bond marketing documents.
-These provisions should be included in the Verifier's terms of engagement.
+Once the Approved Verifier has issued the reports to the Issuer for the purposes specified in the terms of the engagement, the Approved Verifier should be aware that the Issuer may publically disclose or refer to the report in the prospectus or in other marketing documents for the bond, loan or other debt instrument.
+These provisions should be included in the Approved Verifier's terms of engagement.

-Annex A: Necessary Information for a Limited or Reasonable Assurance Report
+Annex A: Necessary Information for a Verifier's Report with Limited or Reasonable Assurance

-Assurance Reports prepared by Approved Verifiers under the Climate Bonds Standard must contain the following items:
+Verifier's Reports prepared by Approved Verifiers under the Climate Bonds Standard must contain the following items when providing Limited or Reasonable Assurance: